-The NCFE Level 1/2 Technical Award in Health and Fitness is assessed over 2 units, outlined below:
+The NCFE Level 1/2 Technical Award in Health and Fitness is assessed over 1 unit, outlined below:

-- Unit 1: Introduction to body systems and principles of training in health and fitness.
+Introduction to body systems and principles of training in health and fitness.
 Written Exam.
-40% - Unit 2: Preparing and planning for health and fitness.
-Project (60%)
+40% Preparing and planning for health and fitness.
+Synoptic Project (60%)